EMH333/CS312-final-project/README.md

 Set up a Minecraft Server on AWS using Terraform and Chef

 ## Background
 This repository uses Terraform and Chef to set up a Minecraft server on AWS.
 The Terraform script creates an EC2 instance, configures the security group rules, and installs Chef on the VM.
-The Chef script installs Java, Minecraft, and sets up the server.
+The Chef script installs Java, Minecraft, and sets up the server to start and stop automatically using Systemd.

 ## Requirements

+1. Terraform & AWS CLI
+2. AWS CLI credentials configured
+3. SSH key pair

+### Walk Through
 If you are on Debian or Ubuntu, you can run the following commands to install the required tools:
 ```
 sudo apt-get update
 sudo apt-get install -y terraform awscli
 ```

-You also need to have an AWS account and have your credentials configured.
+**You also need to have an AWS account and have your credentials configured**.
 You can find instructions on how to do that [here](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-configure.html).
 Terraform assumes that the credentials are in the default location (~/.aws/credentials) although you can use environment variables to specify the location as well.

 Finally, you need to generate an ssh key pair.
 You can do that with the following command: